B.C. lawsuit against Alberta turn-off-the-taps legislation dismissed for being filed too soon | CBC News

 B.C. said a significant percentage of the fuel it consumes comes from Alberta.
 It adds any disruption could cause irreparable harm, both to the economy and to health and safety in remote communities that depend on a reliable fuel supply.

 But Calgary Justice R.J.
-Hall, in a decision dated Friday, said the claim of B.C.'s attorney general was made too early as the bill hasn't actually been enacted yet.
+Hall, in a decision dated Friday, said the claim of B.C.'s attorney general was made too early as the bill hasn't actually been proclaimed yet.

 "Should the Alberta government proclaim the act in force, the [Attorney General of B.C.] may recommence a claim," Hall wrote.